 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Updated on Wednesday, July 28, 2021

-Altium Wealth Management is a relatively small financial advisory firm offering customized wealth management and financial planning services.
-It employs 19 investment advisors in its single office in Purchase, N.Y., and it works primarily with individuals who can invest at least $1 million.
-The firm currently oversees about $1.2 billion in assets under management (AUM).
+Altium Wealth Management is a small financial advisory firm offering customized wealth management and financial planning services.
+The firm has a single office in Purchase, New York, although it is registered to work with clients in a number of states.
+Altium Wealth Management targets individuals who can invest at least $1 million, though it does make exceptions.

 Overview of Altium Wealth Management

 Founded in 2010 in an effort to create a client-centric firm that differed from the traditional industry model, Altium Wealth Management provides both wealth management and financial planning services.
-The fast-growing firm currently has 44 employees, including 19 that serve as investment advisors.
+The firm currently has close to 40 employees, including nearly 20 that serve as investment advisors.

 The firm is owned by its seven managing directors, four of whom are certified financial planners (CFP), a designation that requires rigorous training and testing and adherence to strict ethical guidelines.
 Many of Altium’s managing directors have been with the firm since it launched.